sachin-udacity/react-myreads/README.md

     npm start

-4. Site will be hosted at http://localhost:3000/
+4. Site will be hosted at http://localhost:3000/ (check command window to confirm the url)